zealousweb/GutenGridMasonry/readme.txt

-=== Masonry Grid for Gutenberg ===
+=== Grid Masonry for Guten blocks ===

 Contributors: zealopensource
-Tags: Gutenberg, Masonry Grid, Image Gallery, Video Gallery, Post Grid, Lightbox Donate link: http://www.zealousweb.com/payment/ Requires at least: 3.0
+Tags: Gutenberg, Masonry Grid, Image Gallery, Video Gallery, Post Grid, Lightbox Donate link: http://www.zealousweb.com/payment/ Requires at least: 5.9
-Tested up to: 6.2.2
+Tested up to: 6.4.2
-Requires PHP: 5.6
+Requires PHP: 7.4
-License: GPLv3 or later License
+Version: 1.0.0
-Version: 1.0
+License: GPL-3.0-or-later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Easily create a beautiful masonry-style grid for displaying images, videos, and posts with Gutenberg.
 Configure columns, rows, lightbox options, and more.

 == Description ==

-Introducing the "Masonry Grid for Gutenberg" plugin – a powerful tool designed to enhance your content display in the Gutenberg editor.
+Introducing the "Grid Masonry for Guten blocks" plugin – a powerful tool designed to enhance your content display in the Gutenberg editor.
 With this plugin, you can effortlessly create visually appealing grids that showcase a mix of images, videos, and posts in a stunning masonry-style layout.

 - Present a captivating blend of images, videos in a media grid, and posts within the post grid, offering a dynamic and engaging content presentation.
 - Tailor your grid by choosing the number of columns and rows, giving you full control over the structure and appearance of your content.